 What do I mean?
 If you did your research properly, you identified a group of people who want your product: that your products suits.
 There are a million anecdotes out there about the stupidity of selling products to people who don’t want them.
 And another million anecdotes about people who supposedly can.
 Just remember they can’t, and even if they do, it doesn’t last.

-If you are trying to work out if a solution is right for you, reading about how it was right for someone else helps immensely.
-However, remember a case study isn’t just a thumbs up from a person saying your product is great, it is written from a consideration perspective: assessing and analysing the options, and deciding your product solved their specific situation better than the others.
+When a customer is trying to work out if a solution is right for them, reading about how it was right for someone else, helps immensely.
+However, remember a case study isn’t just a thumbs up from a person saying your product is great, it is written from a consideration perspective.
+It assesses and analyses the options, and only then subtly decides your product solved their specific situation better than the others.

-If you are thinking you are running a small business, and that you don’t need a case study, then try this: write it down, and then use each of the individual elements and turn them into a series of social media posts.
+If you are running a small business, and that you think a case study is a little dry for your audience, then change the format.
+You can write it out, and then use each of the individual elements and turn them into a series of social media posts.
 It will help.